* Chancellor Merkel's party beaten for 6th time in 2011

 * Social Democrat mayor Wowereit wins third term

-* FDP crashes out of Berlin assembly with 2 percent (Updates after first exit polls)
+* FDP crashes out of Berlin assembly with 2 percent (Updates with quotes, reactions and details)

-BERLIN, Sept 18 (Reuters) - Germany's centre-left Social Democrats beat Angela Merkel's conservatives in a regional election in the city-state of Berlin on Sunday, handing the chancellor her sixth defeat in seven elections this year.
+BERLIN, Sept 18 Germany's Social Democrats beat Angela Merkel's conservatives in a regional vote in Berlin on Sunday, handing the chancellor her sixth election defeat this year ahead of a key euro zone vote in parliament in two weeks' time.

 The SPD won 29.5 percent of the vote in Berlin, down from 30.8 percent in 2006 in Germany's largest city with 3.4 million inhabitants, according to an exit poll on ARD television.